sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

  * Linear Algebra on GPU: play with the local Ge8800 and FFLAS-FFPACK (Michael Abshoff, Clément Pernet)

  * Simultaneous Diophantine Approximation of Real Numbers (Andy Novocin)

+ * non-coding: summarize the entire Sage history for a sagemath.org/library/history.html web-page: collect old talks, the documentation, ask someone.
+You would just have to write text, no html (Harald Schilly)